h4sci/wildfire/README.md

 To read the description of the dataset, please follow this paper [A global wildfire dataset for the analysis of fire regimes and fire behaviour](https://www.nature.com/articles/s41597-019-0312-2).

 We used the global wildfire dataset processed by  Artés et al., 2019.
-The main objective of this project was: to learn Github.
-Specifically how to clone a repository, how to commit, how to work in a team using Github. to learn the use of R for the spatial dataset to find the changes in the patterns of wildfire between 2000 to 2018 for Australia.
+The main objective of this project was:
+a) to learn Github.
+Specifically how to clone a repository, how to commit, how to work in a team using Github.
+b) to learn the use of R for the spatial dataset.
+c) to find the changes in the patterns of wildfire between 2000 to 2018 for Australia.

 ## Downloaded bulk data of wild fire